babetCode/adrienbabet.com/content/about.md

 ## This Site

 This website is intended as a learning tool for myself as well as to share my projects with others.
 I built it using [Hugo](https://gohugo.io/) and [Hextra](https://github.com/imfing/hextra).
-Source code for this site is available at [github.com/babetCode/adrienbabet.com](https://github.com/babetCode/adrienbabet.com).